-As the world commemorates the centenary for the First World War Armistice, we look at some historical sites to mark the wartime chronology of “the war to end all war,” the collected experiences and events that give a coherent sense of each local area.
+As Remembrance Day approaches, we look at some historical sites to mark the wartime chronology of the First World War, “the war to end all war,” through the collected experiences and events that give a coherent sense of each local area.
 Tales of triumph or despair may blur with local history, but inevitably end with the lives of soldiers whose courageous mettle became the common denominators.

 Belgium is scattered with places that send powerful images spiralling through your mind.
 Antwerp, where ships of all sizes typically approach via scenic sailing of the Scheldt River, is notable for two new waterside museums: both portray evocative stories and have terraces that offer views of the landscape.
 The architecturally modern Museum aan de Stroom focuses on Antwerp history and culture.
 The Red Star Line Museum – in the former Red Star Line old brick warehouses – captures the sense of frantic people eager to escape catastrophe by emigrating to havens in Canada, the United States and elsewhere.
 People whose ancestors fled Europe via Antwerp during the war can track their voyages here.